s-macke/jor1k-toolchain-builder/README.md

 To get a list of available programs and libraries look at scripts/progs.make

 	make fetchprogs (unfortunately this does not work at the moment.
-You have to download the programs by yourself in the downloads folder) make progs
+You have to download the programs yourself into the downloads folder) make progs